GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 earlier stage of this tutorial, you already added a new provider which sends requests to the special routing instance setup for this tutorial.
 By default, the standard public openrouteservice provider is selected, but you can choose another one that has been configured by clicking on the current provider to bring up a list.
-So let's go ahead and already select the "agile conference openrouteservice provider".
+So let's go ahead and already select the `agile conference openrouteservice` provider.
 Next up is where you select routing options.
-As a very first example, we will stick with the "Advanced Directions" (we will sue the "Batch Jobs" area in a later step).
+As a very first example, we will stick with the "Advanced Directions" (we will use the "Batch Jobs" area in a later step).
 The next drop downs allow you to select a routing profile, and the preferred type of route.
 In the scotland instance we have setup, there are only foot-walking and cycling-regular available, so let's select "cycling-regular" and the preference to "shortest".
-This will add information to the request sent to the special instance that tells it to to a normal bike route, and focus on getting the shortest route possible.
+This will add information to the request sent to the special instance that tells it to do a normal bike route, and focus on getting the shortest route possible.

 We now have the basic settings, so let's select our start and end points for the route.
 For this example, let's do a route from the university to the main train station in Glasgow.
 To add the points, click on the green "+" button which will hide the plugin window and move you back to the main QGIS window.
-To choose you points, click roughly where the university is to set the start point, and then double click around the train station to set the end point (if you single click, it will add a via point rather than specifying the end point).
+To choose your points, click roughly where the university is to set the start point, and then double click around the train station to set the end point (if you single click, it will add a via point rather than specifying the end point).
 The following image shows roughly where to place these points: